Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 ~~~~~~~~~~~~~~

 There's an entire `community <https://discord.gg/red>`_ that contributes
-to Red.
+to Blue.
 Those contributors make additional cogs for you to use.
 You can
 download them using the downloader cog.

 You can start using the downloader cog by loading it: ``[p]load downloader``